 India’s North East is opening up to host an increasing number of travelers.
-The Dialogue Diaries™, an interview platform by Backpacking Series, is delighted to feature early explorers who have ventured inside the region.
+The Dialogue Diaries™ – Interview Line, a platform by Backpacking Series, is delighted to feature early explorers who have ventured inside the region.
 Rameswar Prasad, with his friends, went for a monsoon drive in Northeast India.
 Find out what to and what not to expect in the wet season.

 What’s your favorite destination in North East India and why?

 My friends and I recently traveled across Northeast India.
 We went to places such as Guwahati in Assam, Shillong and Cherapunjee in Meghalaya, Gangtok, Ravangla, Changu lake, Nathula pass in Sikkim, and even Darjeeling in the neighboring state of West Bengal.

 From what we experienced, my favorites are Nathula pass, Changu lake and Tarey Bhir in Sikkim.
 It rained during our travels and, though short of a clear view, all the mist and the ever dancing clouds made for an amazing, mystical experience.

 Nathula Pass is a historic passage between Indian and Tibet.
 Being an international border, visitors are not allowed to click pictures.
 One of the highest motorable roads in the world leading to Nathula pass makes for a scenic, sorry, stunning route!
 It crosses an equally stunning glacial marvel called Changu lake.

 At an altitude of over 12,000 feet with mountains surrounding it, Changu or Lake Tsomgo is a serene place to spend time.
 It lies in East Sikkim district and is under 50 kilometers from Gangtok, Sikkim’s capital.